liferay/liferay-docs/develop/learning-paths/articles/07-asset-enabling-custom-entities/03-adding-asset-features-to-your-user-interface.markdown

 to allow access to these features.
 It's best to separate the page where users comment on and rate assets from the page where users actually edit the assets themselves.
-If you added the commenting and rating functionality to the Guestbook Admin portlet's `edit_guestbook.jsp` page, you would be confusing collaboration fields with content fields.
+If you added the commenting and rating functionality to the Guestbook Admin portlet's `edit_guestbook.jsp` page, users might confuse the collaboration fields with the content fields.
 It's easy to imagine scenarios where users should be able to view, comment on, and rate assets without being able to actually edit the assets.

 Create a new file called `view_guestbook.jsp` in your guestbook-portlet project's `docroot/WEB-INF/html/guestbookadmin` folder.
 You'll edit the